 A data warehouse is a complex system and it contains a huge volume of data.
 Therefore it is important to back up all the data so that it becomes available for recovery in future as per requirement.
 In this chapter, we will discuss the issues in designing the backup strategy.

-Before proceeding further we should know some of the backup terminologies discussed below.
+Before proceeding further, you should know some of the backup terminologies discussed below.

-Complete backup - In complete backup the entire database is backed up at the same time.
-This backup includes all the database files, control files and journal files.
+Complete backup − It backs up the entire database at the same time.
+This backup includes all the database files, control files, and journal files.

-Partial backup - Partial backup is not the complete backup of database.
-Partial backup are very useful in large databases because they allow a strategy whereby various parts of the database are backed up in a round robin fashion on daybyday basis, so that the whole database is backed up effectively once a week.
+Partial backup − As the name suggests, it does not create a complete backup of the database.
+Partial backup is very useful in large databases because they allow a strategy whereby various parts of the database are backed up in a round-robin fashion on a day-to-day basis, so that the whole database is backed up effectively once a week.

-Hot backup - The hot backup is take when the database engine is up and running.
-Hot backup requirements that need to be considered varies from RDBMS to RDBMS.
-Hot backups are extremely useful.
+Hot backup − Hot backup is taken when the database engine is up and running.
+The requirements of hot backup varies from RDBMS to RDBMS.

-Online backup − It is same as the hot backup.
+Online backup − It is quite similar to hot backup.

-The tape choice can be categorized into the following.
+The tape choice can be categorized as follows −

 There exists several varieties of tape media.
-The some tape media standard are listed in the table below:
+Some tape media standards are listed in the table below −